Fostering Finances

 How are you paid?

-Allowances are calculated weekly but paid 2 weeks in arrears around the middle of the month.
+Allowances are calculated weekly but paid around the middle of the month.
 Non-standard allowances relating to (for example) Parent and Child placements will be discussed with your supervising social worker before the placements take place so you are well prepared for any changes that may occur.

 Financial expenses accrued in foster care are really easy to claim back, however in most instances we ask that you do not incur expenses without discussing this with your supervising social worker – there are plenty of ways The CFT can benefit you with regards to equipment requirements etc. So we ask that anything that you may require that is not covered by your maintenance or professional allowances be run through with your supervising social worker, to understand the expense and if there is anything we can do internally to supply it on your behalf.